-- 5) CERTIFICATION WHEN LEAVE IS TAKEN TO CARE FOR THE EMPLOYEE'S FAMILY MEMBER WITH A SERIOUS HEALTH CONDITION.
-When FML is requested so that the employee may care for a family member with a serious health condition, the University may, at its discretion, require that an employee's request for leave be supported by a written certification issued to the University by the family member's health care provider.
-When the University requires certification, the University shall inform the employee in writing.
-The certification may be provided by the employee on a form given to the employee by the University and shall, regardless of the format in which it is provided, include the following: - a) Certification that the family member has a serious health condition as defined in Section H.1.a.4., above; and - b) A statement that the serious health condition warrants the participation of the employee to provide supervision or care (which includes psychological comfort) during a period of the family member's treatment or incapacity; and - c) Whether the employee's family member will need supervision or care over a continuous period of time, intermittently, or on a reduced schedule basis; the leave schedule the employee will need in order to provide that care; and the probable duration of that need for leave; and - d) In addition, the employee will be required to certify either on the same form or separately the estimated duration of the period during which the employee will be providing care to the family member.
+When FML is requested so that the employee may care for a family member or designated person with a serious health condition, the University may, at its discretion, require that an employee's request for leave be supported by written certification issued by the family member's or designated person's health care provider.
+When certification is required by the University, the employee shall be so advised in writing.
+Certification may be provided by the employee on a form given to the employee by the University and shall, regardless of the format in which it is provided, include:

+- 1. certification that the employee's family member or designated person has a serious health condition as defined in Section B.1.a.x., above, and - 2. a statement that the family member's or designated person's serious health condition warrants the participation of the employee to provide supervision or care (which includes psychological comfort) during the period of the family member's or designated person's treatment or incapacity, and - 3. whether the employee's family member or designated person will need supervision or care over a continuous period of time, intermittently, or on a reduced schedule basis; the leave schedule the employee will need in order to provide that supervision or care; and the probable duration of that need for leave.

+4. In addition, the employee will be required to certify either on the same form or separately what care the employee will provide the family member or designated person and the estimated duration of the period of care.